Pmovil/puppet-elastic_filebeat/README.markdown

 #### Deprecation warning
 Since [pcfens](https://forge.puppetlabs.com/pcfens/filebeat) is more active, we will try to merge features from here the there.
-If there is something that we need to be implemented there, that is implemented here, contribute on isseu #1
+If there is something that we need to be implemented there, that is implemented here, contribute [here]( https://github.com/Pmovil/puppet-elastic_filebeat/issues/1)

 #### Table of Contents